 1. Are you licensed?

-A roofer is not required to carry a trade certificate or to have a license to work in B.C.
+A roofer is not required to carry a trade certificate or license to work in B.C.
 However, some experience and education is expected.
 Many employers prefer workers with a certificate.
 Some employers will train and sponsor apprentices on the job.
-Ask what sort of training the roofer has had.
+This is why you should ask your potential contractor about their licensing.

 2. Do you have workman’s compensation insurance?